ziapeltagames/six-winters/README.md

 # Directory Structure

+There are three subdirectories for organizing content.

 ## csv

 This is the main actively developed area.
 There are .csv files for most cards in the game.
-They get imported into InDesign to quickly create physical card decks for playtesting.
-There are cards for missions, developments, and character decks, along with a progress deck.
+They get imported into InDesign via Data Merge to quickly create physical card decks for playtesting.
+There are cards for missions, developments, and characters, which interact in various ways.

 ## docs

 Markdown files of various documentation for *Six Winters*.
+The core rules are in [RULES.md](docs/RULES.md).
+There is also a doc for brainstorming ideas, as well as recording playtest thoughts, although I don't use the playtest doc as often as I should.

 ## src

 Some python code to calculate the probability of different card and dice combinations in the game.
+I use this to make informed design decisions.
+There is also some reinforcment learning code to discover optimal play strategies.